Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging

 This model offers a more accurate description of wave propagation in complex environments such as sedimentary basins or soft tissues.
 While computationally more demanding, it remains widely used due to its flexibility and compatibility with both inversion and learning-based algorithms.

 Overall, the acoustic wave equation plays a foundational role in CWI.
 It supports synthetic data generation, enables physics-informed learning, and offers a physically grounded framework for designing loss functions and priors in modern deep learning pipelines.
+Equations~\eqref{eq:Forward} and \eqref{eq:Forward_rho} describe linear acoustic wave propagation, derived under a small-amplitude assumption such that material properties are independent of the pressure field and superposition holds.
 Unless otherwise noted, the remainder of this paper adopts the constant density formulation without loss of generality.